MarcusGastaldello/FRICOSIPY/docs/surface_energy_balance.md

 <br style="clear: both;" />

-When the surface temperature ($T_s$) is evaluated to 0 $^\circ$C, the residual energy melts the glacier surface \textendash the uppermost subsurface layer of the model.
+When the surface temperature ($T_s$) is evaluated to 0 $^\circ$C, the residual energy melts the glacier surface $\textendash$ the uppermost subsurface layer of the model.
 This surface melt, expressed in terms of metre water equivalent (m w.e.) can then be calculated as:

 <div style="border:1px solid #ccc; padding:10px; background:#f9f9f9;">
 $$